Santiagohen/Fly-Match-2d/myles.md

 ### Have you considered how users with sight disabilities might view your site?
 Have you taken into account color blindness or poor vision?
 Do you need to re-examine or recalibrate your sites font sizes or colors?
 I haven't paid too much attention to the design of our site, unfortunately.
 I was focused on researching login functionality, encrypting passwords, and trying to do the search function for flights.

+## 10/9/24
+### How did your team communicate throughout the project?
+What tools or methods were most effective?
+We spoke thoroughly to each other while working on the project in class.
+We didn't use any tools or anything to communicate outside of class.

+### How did you support your teammates, and how did they support you?
+I didn't provide support for the design, but I supported Santiago on the back end for the most part.

+### What are the most significant lessons you've learned from this project, both personally and professionally?
+Personally: I've started to speak up a lot more often when necessary.
+Professionally: I've learned more about working in a team, which is always a good experience.